drigoor/peas-with-raylib/README.md

 ## Ideas

-- [ ] starfield (parallax?)
+[ ] starfield (parallax?)
-- [ ] the player's spaceship is fixed in the center and everything around it moves
-- [ ] mini map like a radar to see all around (or a given distance if the world is big)
+[ ] the player's spaceship is fixed in the center and everything around it moves [ ] mini map like a radar to see all around (or a given distance if the world is big) [ ] the board may shrink/grow horizontally (pressing left/righ) or vertically (down/up)